top of page

 Babies and "Lactose Intolerance"

-Lactose can be a concern for many adults as fewer than half of us can process lactose sugar from dairy effectively and we may experience symptoms of gas or other digestive upset.
-This is because over the age of 5 we start producing less of the enzyme (lactase) needed to process the sugar.
+Lactose can be a concern for many adults as fewer than half of us can process the lactose sugar from dairy effectively and we may experience symptoms of gas or other digestive upset.
+This is because over the age of 5 we start producing less of the enzyme (lactase) needed to process this sugar.
+This gradual loss of lactase is thought to coincide with weaning, interestingly enough.

 Babies need lactose though!